rsa17826/ai-img-detection/readme.md

 you should see http://127.0.0.1:15674 open in your default browser with ui used to control the python script

 ![image showing the web ui](image.png)

+to start using person-recognition first enable the correct camera, then press "add face to list" and enter the faces name

+you can add more than 1 face under each name to make the detection more reliable

+once a face is added it will be able to start detecting any faces that are in the face list and unknown for those that arnt in the face list